Last Updated: March 24, 2026

 They are carnivorous animals that eat other fish in nature, so you shouldn’t be surprised to learn that they will eat other smaller fish in your home aquarium too.
 The obvious way to prevent this problem is to keep them only with other similarly sized and equally non-aggressive fish.

 As a species, Frontosa Cichlids are not very active, and relatively speaking, they are very peaceful for a cichlid.
 These fish have a social dominance structure with a dominant male and subordinate males and females.
-In a larger aquarium, more than one alpha can occur and the pecking order can be more complex.
+In a larger aquarium, more than one alpha can occur and the pecking order is more complex.

 How Much Do They Cost?